Matanuska River Park Trails

 The park itself sits along an old river bench bottom, with ponds and streams that provide habitat for small animals and water fowl.
 Moose have also been known to frequent the area.
 Travelers should keep a safe distance when observing wildlife.

 This trail system meanders through gentle terrain, with multiple access points to the Matanuska River.
 Once at the river bed, enjoy a more extended adventure by traversing the gravel bars.

 Dogs must be leashed.
 This is a non-motorized, year-round trail.

-The Matanuska River Park Trail System is maintained by the MSB Parks and Outdoor Recreation Division for year round nonmotorized use, hiking in the summer and cross-country skiing in the winter.
 When snow cover is sufficient, the park roads are groomed for skate and track skiing.
 The restroom in the lower campground loop is open for winter use.
-The actual trail system is not groomed in winter due to its narrow width and low hanging branches, so the trails provides a perfect place to snowshoe.
+The actual River Park trail system is not groomed in winter due to its narrow width; however, the trails provide fantastic winter walking and snowshoeing.

 Want to explore with an experienced guide?
 Check out Revel Treks & Tours to plan your adventure.